 The ethical need to rationalize Health has increased the importance of the micro approach, defined as the Business Administration approach, applied to Health.
-Despite being much behind compared to other countries, from the 90s onwards also in Italy an the existence of health-related welfare.
+Despite being much behind compared to other countries, from the 90s onwards also in Italy an

 The transformation of Local Health Units into (public) health companies is the most evident demonstration of the desire to draw attention to the efficiency of services.